 Having a good credit score – of usually at least 700 – not only allows you to obtain financing, but it enables you to get it at a fair interest rate — which saves you money and allows you to build up your financial stability.
 It also ensures that you will be approved for housing, and won’t be turned away from a job or even obtaining insurance because of a bad credit score.

-What Goes Into a Perfect Credit Score
+What Goes Into Raising Your Credit Score

 There are five main elements of a FICO credit score, each of which is weighted based on importance.
 They include: